sizovs/sizovs.github.io/_posts/2019-03-09-the-well-balanced-developer.md

 ![developers, developers, developers](/images/developers_developers.jpg)

 **Let me tell you a short story**.
 Once I wanted to build a fancy dashboard for one of the projects.
 My team leader didn’t buy it, so I coded a barely working prototype in my spare time.
 Thanks to caffeine, it took me only 20 hours.
 I showed the prototype to the customers and, to my surprise, they liked it.
-They allowed me to devote half of my working time for my project and use tools of my choice.
+They allowed me to devote half of my working time for the project and use tools of my choice.
 I became the exception to some corporate policies, did not have to fill timesheets, could dictate my rules of the game and wear slippers.
 I got the full Corporate Bullshit Immunity (CBI).
 So can you.

 **You don't need to ask permission to innovate**.
 Just do it!
 Grab a lunchbox, open your mac, build a prototype, invite top management, make a nice demo, ask for funding.
 Even if you get no funding, business people will stop treating you as a geek.
 You are now part of the business family.
 It's time to learn how to play golf.